halfwit/dotfiles/README.md

  - Gmusicapi integration [Song search/list](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/song) [Album search/list](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/album) [Station search/list](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/listen)
  - [Manual search](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/man)
  - [Code](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/code) Search for code snippets on local system
  - [Save](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/save) This isn't really search oriented, and will eventually move to a better default.
-This script was written so that I wouldn't have to go through various repetitive steps to save a link, be it an image, a video, or a bookmark.
+This script was written so that I wouldn't have to go through various repetitive steps to save a link, be it an image, a video, or a bookmark. [photo saving](https://ptpb.pw/LMBL.mkv) [bookmark saving](https://ptpb.pw/qR19.mkv)
+ - [Notes](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/notes) Search for and create notes
+ - [Todo](https://github.com/halfwit/dotfiles/blob/master/share/dsearch/todo) Search for and manage my various todo lists

 #[Plumber](https://github.com/halfwit/dotfiles/blob/master/bin/plumber)
  Based on [Plan9's ipc mechanism of the same name](http://plan9.bell-labs.com/sys/doc/plumb.html), this is merely a script to act on an arbitrary string of input in a meaningful way.
 If the string is a path or URL, it will attempt to infer the mimetype, and finally open it with the correct application.
 If the string does not match either of those cases, it runs through and attemps to open a manual entry for the string.